Happy Mother’s Day Email Campaign Ideas Your Audience Will Adore

 by Valeria Shulga

 In this article, we’ll give you guidance on launching an effective Mother’s Day email marketing campaign.
-We’ve compiled a list of tips and best practices on writing a catchy holiday email, and collected the best examples to get inspired from.
+We’ve compiled a list of tips and best practices for writing a catchy holiday email and collected the best examples for your inspiration.

 The importance of Mother’s Day emails

-Mother’s Day may not seem as big an occasion as Christmas or Thanksgiving –– that’s why many email marketers refrain from sending Mother’s Day emails.
-That’s a mistake: according to National Retail Federation,, 84% of Americans celebrated Mother’s Day in 2022:
+Mother’s Day may not seem as big an occasion as Christmas or Thanksgiving — that’s why many email marketers refrain from sending Mother’s Day emails.
+That’s a mistake: according to the National Retail Federation, 84% of Americans celebrated Mother’s Day in 2023:

 Source: National Retail Federation